CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step2.rst.txt

 We have also copied some of the NEON example data sets to the CyVerse Data Store, along with the completed ``.ipynb`` and ``.Rmd`` notebooks and ``.r`` scripts

-We're going to walk through the steps of starting an interactive analysis, using it, and shutting it down.
+In this section, we're going to walk through the required steps of starting an interactive analysis, and shutting it down when you're done.

 |Discovery Environment Guide|

 ..
 	#### Comment: short text description goes here ####